-Exhibit I: Actuarial Assumptions, Actuarial Cost Method and Models
+Exhibit I: Actuarial Assumptions and Actuarial Cost Method

-Rationale for Assumptions electing each demographic assumption that has a significant effect on this crience Study Report for the five-year period ended September 30, 2017.
+Rationale for Assumptions The information and analysis used in selecting each demographic assumption that has a significant effect on this actuarial valuation is shown in the Experience Study Report for the five-year period ended September 30, 2017.

-Net Investment Return: 6.80%.

-from the actuary.
-T market expectation that reflects inflation he assumption is a l s, and professional j n expectations and a was chosen by the Retirement System's Board of Trustees with input ong-term estimate derived from historical data, current and recent udgment.
+Investment Return: from the actuary.
+T market expectation that reflects inflation he assumption is a s, and professional n expectations and was chosen by the Retirement System's Board of Trustees with input ong-term estimate derived from historical data, current and recent judgment.
 As part of the analysis, a building block approach was used anticipated risk premiums for each of the portfolio's asset classes as well as the Plan's target asset allocation.

-Salary Increases (including Service Rate (%)
+Salary Increases (including Service Rate (%) •

 inflation): 0 7.50

 1 6.50

 2 6.00

 3 5.50

 4 5.25

 5 5.00

 6 4.50

 7 - 10 4.00

 11 - 14 3.75

 15+ 2.80

 Inflation Rate: 2.50%

-Payroll Growth: ed liability amounts, based on the requirement in the Florida Statutes that of exceed the average annual growth for the preceding ten years. of DC Plan participants were taken into consideration in setting a hieved and maintained on a ten-year average basis.
-The Fund's long-I to the inflation assumption of 2.50%.
+Payroll Growth: the assumption for Negotiated pay level payroll growth that 1.25% used for amortization of unfunded liability amounts, based on the requirement in the Florida Statutes that the assumption for this purpose may not exceed the average annual growth for the preceding ten years.
+Negotiated pay level increases and pay of DC Plan participants were taken into consideration in setting a payroll growth that is expected to be achieved and maintained on a ten-year average basis.
+The Fund's long-term payroll growth assumption is equal to the inflation assumption of 2.50%.